 don’t light the way…

 What if we stopped teaching BIPOC staff early in their careers how to mold themselves to white culture?
 What if instead, we used our power as leaders to give them cover?
 What if we lent public support to their ideas, and persuaded our peers to do the same?
 This is obviously true guidance for anyone who has more radical ideas.
-(I emphasize BIPOC staff here on purpose.
-I can’t tell you how many times people above me in the hierarchy will private message me to say, “I agree!” but won’t support my ideas in public.)
+I emphasize BIPOC staff here on purpose.
+I can’t tell you how many times white people who are above me in the hierarchy will private message me to say, “I agree!” but won’t support my ideas in public.

 In my career, I’ve shaped myself based on the advice and feedback I’ve received.
 I learned how to meet the expectations of my bosses.
 I taught myself strict business-culture professionalism.
 I code switch when I’m at work and it seeps into my personal life.
 It’s likely that I thrived in my career because of my own assimilation.
 White supremacist culture teaches its norms to people as a condition of survival.
 The lessons are explicit: observing which ideas received praise, and which did not.
 Losing a job for not adhering enough.
 The lessons are implicit: in the form of culture fit, unspoken organizational norms, in-groups and out-groups.

 When I talk with other BIPOC leaders, we sometimes talk about the ways we have minimized ourselves.
 Some of us have succeeded through a process of assimilation.
 But for those of us who have climbed the ladder, it’s our job to build an elevator.
 The metaphor here is precise.
 It’s not enough to make advancement and survival easier for our BIPOC successors.
 We should also reject the ableism that may have been critical to our success.
 We have to make conditions easier and more inclusive.
 It’s what we owe our future colleagues.